medavox/articles/star trek redo.md

 ------

-from an alternate univse where the USSR only collapsed at the same time as the uSA, following a nuclear exchange.
+from an alternate universe where the USSR only collapsed at the same time as the uSA, following a nuclear exchange.

 The new government of Earth inherits equally from both powers